clxyder/walletconnect-expo-example/README.md

+### Deprecation Notice

+⚠️ **Deprecation Warning:** This project will stop working after June 28.
+We recommend migrating to [@web3modal/react-native](https://github.com/WalletConnect/web3modal-react-native) for future development.

+**Reason for Deprecation:** This example is based on `WalletConnect v1` packages, and they will stop working on June 28.
+More info [here](https://medium.com/walletconnect/walletconnect-v1-0-sunset-notice-and-migration-schedule-8af9d3720d2e)

 # WalletConnect Example on Expo

 This is a simple example how to get `WalletConnect` up and running with `Expo` for React Native.